yiisoft/yii2/docs/guide/concept-events.md

   auto-completion support.
 Third, you can tell what events are supported in a class by simply checking its constant declarations.

 Sometimes when triggering an event you may want to pass along additional information to the event handlers.
-For example, a mailer may want pass the message information to the handlers of the `messageSent` event so that the handlers can know the particulars of the sent messages.
+For example, a mailer may want to pass the message information to the handlers of the `messageSent` event so that the handlers can know the particulars of the sent messages.
 To do so, you can provide an event object as the second parameter to the [[yii\base\Component::trigger()]] method.
 The event object must be an instance of the [[yii\base\Event]] class or a child class.
 For example: